Radisson Hotels: Radisson Red

-Radisson Collection was formerly known as Quorvus Collection from 2014 to 2018.
-Quorvus Collection was introduced in 2014 as a luxury brand.
-The first hotel of former Rezidor Hotel Group in Copenhagen, was converted to use Radisson Collection brand.
+Radisson Red is a global upscale chain of full-service hotels, with an emphasis on communal social spaces.
+The brand was launched in 2015 along with the Radisson Collection brand.
+As of 2025, Radisson Hotel Group franchises 36 locations across the EMEA and Asia Pacific regions.
+Radisson Red also has four locations in the Americas, where Choice Hotels owns the regional brand.

 Country Inn & Suites by Radisson

-Country Inn & Suites by Radisson (formerly Country Inns & Suites) is a hotel chain which accommodates business and leisure travelers.
-Locations are mainly independently owned and operated, and franchised under licensing agreements with Radisson Hotels.
+Country Inn & Suites by Radisson is a hotel chain which accommodates business and leisure travelers.
 The chain was established as Country Inn & Suites by former Carlson Hotels' owner, Carlson Companies in 1986 as a "middle-class" brand.
 Carlson Companies also owned the namesake, Country Kitchen restaurant chain at that time.
-In January 2018, two years after Carlson sold Carlson–Rezidor hotel group to HNA Group, the chain was rebranded into "Country Inn & Suites by Radisson".
+In January 2018, two years after Carlson sold Carlson–Rezidor hotel group to HNA Group, the chain was rebranded as "Country Inn & Suites by Radisson".

+The Country Inn & Suites brand is owned by Choice Hotels in the Americas, with 431 locations as of late 2024.
+Outside of the Americas, the brand is owned by Radisson Hotel Group: as of 2020 the company franchised 20 locations in Asia Pacific.

 Park Inn by Radisson

-Park Inn by Radisson is a midscale hotel group.
+Park Inn by Radisson is a midscale hotel franchise.
 It is described as an "affordable hotel for business and leisure travelers."
 According to U.S. News & World Report, it offers "comfortable, contemporary accommodations and on-site restaurants."
+Radisson Hotel Group owns the brand in EMEA (76 locations in operation) and Asia Pacific (56 in operation).
+In the Americas, the brand is owned by Choice Hotels, with 40 locations in operation by the end of 2024.